-Seeking The Snow Leopards Of Ladakh
+In Search of The Snow Leopards Of Ladakh

-The snow leopard, locally known as shan or the ghost of the Himalayas, is one of the world’s rarest, least seen and most exciting big cats.
+The snow leopard, locally known as shan or the grey ghost of the Himalayas, is one of the world’s rarest, least seen and most exciting big cats.
 Primarily an opportunistic hunter, snow leopards can leap up to 50 feet high and are able to kill and carry up to three times their body weight.
 They are typically found in the high mountain ranges of Central and South Asia and are an endangered species listed by the International Union for Conservation of Nature.
-They are particularly difficult to see in the wild because of the remote and rugged terrain and the excellently camouflaged coat.
+They are particularly difficult to see in the wild because of the remote and rugged terrain they live in and their excellently camouflaged coat.